As you entered your second trimester, your morning sickness most likely went away. But now that you’re in late pregnancy, it seems to have come back…

 Again, look for a combination of symptoms - nausea on its own is no real reason for concern, it is just an unpleasant symptom of pregnancy.

 Once you’ve ruled out any of the serious above disorders, there are a few things you can do to prevent or alleviate nausea.
-For instance, you can cut out some of the foods in your diet that may be contributing to reflux.
-Also be sure that your diet contains a healthy amount of vitamin B6, and stay hydrated.
+For instance, you can cut out some of the foods in our diet that may be contributing to reflux.
+Also, be sure to follow a healthy diet that contains a healthy amount of vitamin B6, and stay hydrated by drinking plenty of liquids.